How Much Did It Cost to Build the Berlin Wall?

 Conclusion

-The cost of building the Berlin Wall went beyond the financial expenses incurred during its construction and maintenance.
-The separation it caused and the economic consequences for both East and West Germany were immeasurable in terms of human lives disrupted and opportunities lost.
-Understanding the financial aspect is crucial to grasp the magnitude of the wall’s impact on society and history.
+The cost of the Berlin Wall meanwhile comprised more than the costs of its construction and maintenance.
+So what was born, it created a separation, a huge economic catastrophe, for both East and West Germany, with unknown number of human lives that were fried up and the extent of human opportunities which were nipped in the Bud.
+Knowing the financial aspect is key to realizing the significance of the wall on society and history.

 Table of Contents